yadavdeepak95/blockchain-explorer/README.md

 Following are the software dependencies required to install and run hyperledger explorer
 * nodejs 6.9.x (Note that v7.x is not yet supported)
-* mysql 5.7 or greater
+* PostgreSQL 9.5 or greater

 Hyperledger Explorer works with Hyperledger Fabric 1.0.
 Install the following software dependencies to manage fabric network.
 * docker 17.06.2-ce [https://www.docker.com/community-edition]